MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackStorage/v0.10.6/Get-ACSStorageAccount.md

 # Get-ACSStorageAccount

 ## SYNOPSIS
-Retrieve a list of the tenant storage accounts based on the tenant subscription ID, account name (or part of the account name) , account status or based on a account ID.
+Gets a list of the tenant storage accounts based on the tenant subscription ID, account name, account status, or an account ID.

 ## SYNTAX